-Expenditures for the adult-only public entertainment category decreased from \$104.9 million in 2014 to \$72.4 million in 2015.
+The companies reported spending \$72.4 million in 2015 on public entertainment in adultonly facilities.
 This category includes public entertainment events that take place in an adult-only facility (e.g., sponsorship of bar nights or concerts) and display the name or logo of a company's cigarettes or otherwise refer to cigarettes.
-14
+In 2016, the Commission clarified that such events must include actual entertainment, as opposed to simply consumer engagement.
+The Commission is